 The MBMBaM Head Angels are also collecting monetary donations to help cover big-ticket items like appliances, furniture, and other things that would be difficult for one person to claim alone.
-Sr. Mark and Mike are back with a new and improved process to collect your funds and do great things with them – feel free to check out our answers to frequently asked questions below to learn more about the donation process and any other burning questions you have!
+Sr. Mark and Mike are back with a new and improved process to collect your funds and do great things with them; feel free to check out our answers to frequently asked questions below to learn more about the donation process and any other burning questions you have!

-And with that, all we have left to do is thank you from the bottoms of our hearts.
+And with that, all we have left to do is thank you from the bottom of our hearts.
 This is a community of 30,000 Under 30,000 Charitable Luminaries and we are so proud of every one of you.